pbiggar/phc/doc/manual/representingphp.rst

 		Again, as for function calls, the name of the variable may be a literal ``VARIABLE_NAME`` (``$x``), or be given by an expression (which is wrapped up in an ``Reflection`` node).
-The latter possibility is referred to as &ldquo;variable-variables&rdquo; in the PHP manual.
+The latter possibility is referred to as "variable-variables" in the PHP manual.
 For example, ``$$x`` is the variable whose name is currently stored in (another) variable called ``$x``.